anitavishanolia/HireSpot/README.md

-CareerBloom-Hub
+HireSpot

 A Comprehensive Job Portal System

-CareerBloom-Hub is an open-source job portal developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, aiming to bridge the gap between students seeking jobs and recruiters offering opportunities.
+HireSpot is an open-source job portal developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, aiming to bridge the gap between students seeking jobs and recruiters offering opportunities.

 FEATURES: